-- Unanimous vote by city council and school boards to pass welcoming proclamation. - Bridge Building Workshop with a panel of legal and law enforcement experts and community members. - Citizenship Drive for eligible legal permanent residents in partnership with the International Institute of the Bay Area and the Contra Costa Interfaith Supporting Community Organization (CCISCO), the local PICO affiliate. - Fair & Impartial Community Services Training scheduled for police officers and community services agencies of the city. - "Creating a Welcoming Community" essay competition for middle and high school students in the Oakley schools.
+- Unanimous vote by city council and one school board to pass welcoming proclamation (The second school board meets on May 9th) - Bridge Building Workshop with a panel of legal and law enforcement experts and community members planned. - Citizenship Drive for eligible legal permanent residents in partnership with the International Institute of the Bay Area and the Contra Costa Interfaith Supporting Community Organization (CCISCO), the local PICO affiliate. - Fair & Impartial Community Services Training scheduled for police officers and community services agencies of the city. - "Creating a Welcoming Community" essay competition for middle and high school students in the Oakley schools announced. - Welcoming presentations to community organizations including Girls Scouts Troop Leaders, the local Soccer League and information booths planned at community events.